cuttlefishh/python-for-data-analysis/lessons/lesson02.md

 ## Lesson 2 - Command Line Part I

-### Overview

-#### Skills you will learn in this lesson

-* Moving between directories
-* Absolute and relative paths
-* Creating, moving, and removing files and directories
-* Investigating text files
-* Working with commands and processes
-* GUI and command-line text editors
-* Setting up your bash environment

 #### A note about operating systems

 This tutorial works best if you are using the Bash shell.
 Linux and macOS come standard with Bash, which you can access in the Terminal application.
 Windows PowerShell uses the .NET framework, which is not Bash.
 For Windows users, you have several options: